modernism

 Death Certificate

 Valerian Pidmohylnyi was rehabilitated in 1956.
 Until the 90s, mostly only literary scholars of the Ukrainian diaspora had discussed his work.
 However, the 21st-century novel “The City” has found its modern urban reader, eager to create a new literary canon where Pidmohylnyi now occupies a central place.
-His texts are republished, researched, and discussed not only in academic circles but also in cultural projects, podcasts, standups, and even comedy shows.
+His texts have been republished, researched, and discussed not only in academic circles but also in cultural projects, podcasts, standups, and even comedy shows.

 Translation: Anastasiia Blazhko

-Editing: John G Sennett, Sr
+Editing: John G Sennett, Sr; Terra Friedman King